GACJ/ComplibHelp/docs/methods/overview.md

 :   For methods with a single hunt bell, the combination of the work done above/below the hunt bell with an inverted copy of itself will give a double method, which may or may not have been named.

 Extensions
 :   Two methods at **differing stages** are extensions of one another if they are related by any of the recognised **extension paths**.
-If the method can be extended using any of the recognised extension paths, all methods in the path will be listed up to stage Twenty-Eight (see [Extensions](../advanced/extensions.md)).
+If the method can be extended using any of the recognised extension paths, all methods in the path will be listed up to stage Twenty-Four (see [Extensions](../advanced/extensions.md)).

 Non-conforming extensions
 :   If two methods share the same name and class but are not related by any of the recognised extension paths, then they are **non-conforming extensions** of one another.
-Methods with non-conforming extensions will typically have been named and rung before the formal framework of method extension was developed.
 A previously non-conforming extension may become a conforming extension in the event that:

     - a new extension pathway becomes recognised; and
     - the previously non-conforming extension can be obtained by application of that new pathway.

+!!! note
+    There are a number of reasons why a method may be listed on Complib as a non-conforming extension.
+These include (but are not limited to):

+    * The method was named and rung before the formal framework of method extension was developed.
+    * The method is non-palindromic (Complib does not currently process extensions for non-palindromic methods, but this will hopefully change at some point in the future).
+    * The method was not previously recognised as a conforming extension and was named accordingly, and now is.

+    Method classification has a complex history, and its development has reflected changing values within the Exercise.
+For the most part, there is a general agreement that more rigorous modern classification practices should be balanced with the preservation of ringing history.

 ## Trivial variations
 ![Trivial variations tab expanded](../img/trivial_variations_tab_expanded.png)